How to Fix Sleep Mode Battery Drain on Windows 11 — Complete Step-by-Step Guide

 Introduction

-Have you ever closed the lid of your laptop or put your PC into sleep mode, expecting it to save power — only to find that the battery has drained significantly when you return?
+Have you ever closed the lid of your laptop or put your PC into sleep mode, expecting to save power — only to come back and find that the battery has dropped much more than you expected?

-Sleep mode battery drain is one of the most common frustrations among Windows 11 users, especially for laptop owners.
+Sleep mode battery drain is one of the most common frustrations among Windows 11 users, especially on laptops that are frequently opened and closed throughout the day.

-Even if you’re not a tech expert, don’t worry — this guide will walk you through each step clearly.
+Even if you’re not a tech expert, don’t worry — each step is explained in clear, simple English so you can follow along at your own pace.

 Why Does Windows 11 Drain Battery in Sleep Mode?

-• Certain apps or background tasks remain active
+• Apps or background tasks that stay active during sleep

 Solution 1: Check Power Configuration Using Command Prompt